 Toss the pack you just bought in the trash or extricate yourself from the friend or family member who let you borrow the cigarette in the first place.

-Make good decisions that contribute to quitting and eventually you’ll reach the smoke-free finish line.
+Make good decisions that contribute to quitting; eventually, you’ll reach the smoke-free finish line.

 How Do You Know When You’ve Quit Smoking?

-You’ll know you’re free of smoking when you suddenly realize you haven’t thought about lighting up all day.
+You’ll know you’re smoking-free when you suddenly realize you haven’t thought about lighting up all day.

-Maybe a few days pass and you come to the realization that you are finally smoke-free.
+Maybe a few days pass, and you realize that you are finally smoke-free.

-That’s a momentous day, and one where you will be primed for excellent results as a cosmetic surgery patient.
+That’s a momentous day where you will be primed for excellent results as a cosmetic surgery patient.